Travel and expenses policy

 Review of charges

-• payment card transactions
+• lodge card transactions

 • consolidated invoice data